wapmorgan/Threadable/README.md

 ## Just Worker

-If you just need to parallel some work and do it another thread, you can use utilize just `Worker` class without any other dependencies.
+If you just need to parallel some work and do it in another thread, you can utilize just `Worker` class without any other dependencies.

 To use it correctly you need to understand the life-cycle of worker: